 Cumby police put down tire spikes, which he ran over at mile marker 112 on I-30.
 The truck reportedly continued to the 110 exit and into the parking lot of a package store before stopping.
 The driver, identified in arrest reports as Bobby Lee Wall Jr., was reportedly on the phone at the time of stop.
 The 34-year-old Farmersville man was ordered out of the pickup and taken into custody by Mayes and Castro at 1:12 p.m.
 August 31, on an evading arrest or detention with a vehicle charge, according to arrest reports.

 He remained in Hopkins County jail Tuesday morning, Sept.
 1; bond on the felony evading charge was set at $15,000, according to jail reports.

 According to Texas Department of Public Safety records, Bobby Lee Wall Jr. is a registered sex offender.
-Wall was convicted of indecency with a child, a 7-year-old female victim, by sexual contact and is required to register as a sex offend annually for life, the DPS website.
+Wall was convicted of indecency with a child, a 7-year-old female victim, by sexual contact and is required to register as a sex offend annually for life.